ritaeperjesi/antihouse/README.md

 What defines scale in 2020 architecture? toilet, lavatory, bathtube, window (1.5x1.5m?), door.
 I kind of like the idea of the magical growing space of a toilet as well, and tiles are giving a scale to everything, but as tiles are usually 15cm, that is too small already and it might lose its importance in bigger scales.

+#### 20.12.
+I started watching Daniel Shiffman's tutorials about Git and Github.
+It's time to finally learn this thing.
 #### 21.12.
 Why is Houdini Engine good? [tutorial](https://www.sidefx.com/tutorials/houdini-engine-for-unity-session-sync/) This looks really cool.